bogoli/-folio/README.md

-# Jupyter Day in the Triangle
+# JupyterDay in the Triangle

 Source of the event website located at https://libcce.github.io/TriangleJupyter/.